Ciung Wanara: The cockfighting

-In the capital of Galuh, cockfighting was a big sporting event, as both the king and its people loves it.
-King Barma Wijaya has an undefeated fierce and large rooster (cock) named si Jeling.
-In his pride, he proclaimed that he will grant any wish to any game-cock owner that could defeat his champion rooster.
+In the capital of Galuh, cockfighting was a big sporting event, as both the king and its people loved it.
+King Barma Wijaya has an undefeated fierce and large rooster (cock) named Si Jeling.
+In his pride, he proclaimed that he would grant any wish to any game-cock owner who could defeat his champion rooster.

 On arriving there the Ciung Wanara's chick had already grown into a big and strong game-cock.
-While Ciung Wanara was looking for the owner of the casket, he took part in royal cockfighting tournament.
+While Ciung Wanara was looking for the owner of the casket, he took part in a royal cockfighting tournament.
 His cock never lost.
 The news about the young man whose rooster always won at cockfighting also reached Prabu Barma Wijaya who ordered Uwa Batara Lengser to find the young man.
-The old man immediately learn that he was Dewi Naganingrum's long lost son, especially when Ciung Wanara showed him the casket in which he had been thrown into the river.
+The old man immediately learns that he is Dewi Naganingrum's long-lost son, especially when Ciung Wanara shows him the casket in which he had been thrown into the river.
 Uwa Batara Lengser told Ciung Wanara that the king had ordered such besides accusing his mother of having given birth to a dog.

-"If your rooster wins in the fight against that of the king, just ask him half of the kingdom as a reward of your victory."
+"If your rooster wins in the fight against that of the king, just ask him half of the kingdom as a reward for your victory."

 The next morning Ciung Wanara appeared in front of Prabu Barma Wijaya and told him what Lengser had proposed.
-The king agreed as he was sure of the victory of his rooster, called si Jeling.
-Si Jeling is slightly larger than Ciung Wanara's rooster; however, Ciung Wanara's rooster is more powerful since it was hatched by Nagawiru dragon.
-In this blood sport the king's rooster lost its life in the fight and the king was compelled to fulfill his promise to give Ciung Wanara half of his kingdom.
+The king agreed as he was sure of the victory of his rooster, called Si Jeling.
+Si Jeling is slightly larger than Ciung Wanara's rooster; however, Ciung Wanara's rooster is more powerful since it was hatched by the Nagawiru dragon.
+In this blood sport, the king's rooster lost its life in the fight and the king was compelled to fulfill his promise to give Ciung Wanara half of his kingdom.